Chicago Commitment

 Why We Support This Work

 Chicago is a global city with vibrant, diverse neighborhoods and a strong civic culture.
-And yet systemic biases create unequal access to resources and opportunities for Black, Latine, Indigenous, Asian, LGBTQIA+, and disabled people and communities—especially when these multiple identities intersect.
+And yet many experience unequal access to resources and opportunities in our city.
 A resilient and dynamic Chicago region is dependent upon a more equitable Chicago, where every Chicagoan has the opportunity to prosper and contribute to their community and where Chicago’s diverse voices are elevated, recognized, respected, and included.

-Our approach, which was originally developed in 2016-17, reflects advice we received from conversations with individuals, organizations, and civic leaders across the city and suburbs, sharing a wide array of experience and expertise on local issues and community perspectives.
-Our areas of focus were designed with the priorities of Chicagoans in mind—taking heed of what residents and leaders believe are the most urgent concerns and promising solutions.
+Our approach reflects advice we received from conversations with individuals, organizations, and civic leaders across the city and suburbs, sharing a wide array of experience and expertise on local issues and community perspectives.
+Our areas of focus were designed with the priorities of Chicagoans in mind—listening to what residents and leaders believe are the most urgent concerns and promising solutions.

-Our focus on people is pushing us to shift power to individuals outside the Foundation, inviting community leaders from a variety of sectors to advise us through participatory grantmaking initiatives.
+Our focus on people pushes us to share power with individuals outside the Foundation, inviting community leaders from a variety of sectors to advise us through participatory grantmaking initiatives.
 For example, under our Culture, Equity, and the Arts focus, multi-year general operating grants are now recommended to the Foundation by a diverse group of external advisors.
-In addition, we support movements like the Grassroots Alliance for Police Accountability, in which individuals assert their power and influence as they affect the decisions that shape our city.
+In addition, we support coalitions like the Partnership for Safe and Peaceful Communities, in which individuals from all sectors, and especially those with direct, personal experience, join together to reduce gun violence in Chicago.

-Our commitment to place is realized through investment in resident-driven economic development, creating Vital Communities.
+Our commitment to communities is realized through investment in resident-driven economic development, creating Vital Communities.
 We strive to work in genuine partnership with community-based organizations, supporting their goals of local ownership, thriving corridors, and job creation by providing funds to advance the plans they have devised.
-Our grants also support organizations working in partnership with community-based leaders to address inequitable policies and systems, advocating for fundamental change that will overcome decades of segregation and disinvestment in Chicago’s Black, Latine, Indigenous, and Asian communities.
+Our grants also support organizations working in partnership with community-based leaders to address inequitable policies and systems.

-Structural racism has prevented many leaders from being considered for new roles and opportunities.
-Other forms of discrimination and classism hinder the ability of some leaders to gain recognition for the wisdom and expertise they have earned through other means.
-Therefore, leadership advancement is embedded across all our work.
-Through initiatives like Leaders for a New Chicago, a partnership with the Field Foundation of Illinois, we provide direct support to individual leaders who bring a broad diversity of experience to their work.
-Each year, prior Leaders are invited to help select the new class, furthering the goal of shifting power outside of philanthropies.
+We strive to ensure Chicago’s nonprofit and community-based leaders are recognized for the wisdom and expertise they bring to conversations across the city.
+Therefore, we embed leadership advancement across all our work.
+Through initiatives like Leaders for a New Chicago, a partnership with the Field Foundation of Illinois, we provide direct support to individual leaders who bring a broad range of experience to their work.

 Expected Outcomes